 License exceptions may be available when Princeton-affiliated individuals plan to take University-owned or personal items out of the country.
 In either situation, the items must be returned to the United States, unless they are consumed or you are otherwise authorized to dispose of them under the regulations.

-Please contact the Assistant Director of Export Controls to confirm eligibility and to discuss applicable record-keeping requirements.
+Please contact the Export Controls team to confirm eligibility and to discuss applicable record-keeping requirements.

 License Exception for Temporary Exports / Reexports (TMP)